 Setting a budget (and sticking to it) might seem like it takes away from the magic of the season.
 But, without some idea of what you can afford before you start spending, the holidays can quickly become a source of serious financial strain.
 And there’s nothing magical about that.

-Maybe you’ve got a ski vacation planned.
-Or an out of town hockey tournament.
-Or a cross-country road trip to visit Nana.
-(Or all of the above!)
-No matter how fun your travel plans might be, all that mileage can wear on you and your family.
+Maybe you’ve had some Pinterest-perfect new activities planned for this season.
+Or some tried-and-true family traditions to enjoy.
+(Or both!)
+No matter how fun your those plans might be, too much pressure to see them through can can wear on you and your family.
+This year’s been a wild ride.
 It’s worth taking a moment to get real about what you can all reasonably handle.

 4. Who you see.

 Too many people to see and not enough time in the season?
-Try making a list of the people you truly want to spend time with over the holidays.
-Chances are, there’ll be some you can easily see in the new year, once things have calmed down a bit.
-And others who, let’s be honest, you don’t really want to see at all.
+Try making a list of the people you truly want to spend time with (in person or virtually) over the holidays.
+Chances are, there’ll be some you can see in the new year.
+And others who, let’s be honest, you maybe don’t really want to see at all.
 Once you start clarifying the must-see names on your list, finding time to connect with them should start to feel more manageable.

 5. What you attend.

-From lunch dates to cookie exchanges, family gatherings to work parties and church potlucks… there’s no shortage of invites this time of year!
+From socially-distanced gift exchanges to family Zoom calls… there’s no shortage of invites this time of year!
 And while it’s easy to believe that each event is obligatory, most probably aren’t.
 So, pull up your calendar and make some decisions about what’s a Yes and what’s a So sorry to miss.
 It may feel tough at first, but once you make that first decision, you’ll feel an instant rush of relief.
 (Trust us.)